PBonvang/fundus-image-classifier/README.md

 # NN-experimenter
-A set of scripts and utility functions setout to make it easy to setup, train and evaluate a Neural Network.
+A set of scripts and utility functions was made to make it easy to experiment with Neural Networks for the fundus dataset provided by StatuManu.

-## Walkthrough
+## Use
-The idea is that you define your model in [Model.py](Model.py) following the instructions in the file.
-Then training, evaluating and saving metadata for the defined model, to give an overview over different models and their accuracy.

-Steps:
+Modified: 14/01/2022

+### Prerequisites
-1. Edit [config.py](config.py) to fit your setup
+1. Set environment config in [config.py](config.py)
-2. Define your model in [Model.py](Model.py)
+2. Build dataset by running [build_dataset.py](build_dataset.py)

+### Setting up model
-3. Train your model by running the [trainer.py](trainer.py) script
+Open [Model.py](Model.py) and define your model by following the instructions
+    - Examples can be found under [models/examples](models/examples)

 ## Metadata
 The final step in the trainer script, saves the model, its blueprint and metadata.